 Cosmetic Iris Lenses

-Cosmetic iris lenses are for those patients who want to cover up a diseased or damaged eye or for producing special effects for acting purposes.
+Cosmetic iris lenses are for those patients who want to cover up a diseased or damaged eye or for producing special effects.
 These contact lenses can be soft or rigid and are painted to match the patient’s normal eye or for a desired effect.

 Contact Lens Options for Aging Eyes

 Many people facing middle age are trying to avoid one of the two telltale signs of aging: bifocals or reading glasses.
 Fortunately, there are several manufacturers that offer bifocal or multifocal contact lenses.
 These lenses come in both soft and gas permeable materials and can be used on a disposable (even daily) or planned replacement basis.
 Some of these lenses combine the correction for astigmatism as well.
 Most new designs are made from silicone hydrogel materials that allow significantly more oxygen to reach the cornea than conventional soft lenses for greater wearing comfort.